uteq/laravel-move/README.md

 ### Hooks
 ### Before save
+The preferred way to hook into the before save is using the default Laravel events https://laravel.com/docs/eloquent#events.
-You can hook into the Store action by adding a beforeSave method that provides callables
+You can also hook into the Store action by adding a beforeSave method that provides callables
 ```php
 public function beforeSave()
 {